hybridgroup/node-bebop/README.md

 #### stop()

-Tell the drone to hove in place.
+Tell the drone to hover in place.

 #### emergency()